arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 ![Packaging and Labeling System](assets/Rung18.png)

-- `pickOperation`:This indicate that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
+- `pickOperation`: This indicates that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
 - `GT (Greater Than)`: Each `GT (Greater Than)` block checks if the `getTargetReachedAxis` variable for each axis (X, Y, Z) is greater than zero.
 If it is, this indicates that the target position has been reached and triggers the corresponding acknowledgment variable.
 - `getTargetReachedAxisX`: This variable is used to confirm that the X-axis has reached its target.
 - `getTargetReachedAxisY`: This variable is used to confirm that the Y-axis has reached its target.